Nerian/DPovray/readme.markdown

 DPovray
 ========

 DPovray stands for distributed Povray.
-It is a tool that you can use to use many computers – a cluster – to render any nu ber of povray scenes in parallel.
+It is a tool that you can use to use many computers – a cluster – to render any number of povray scenes in parallel.

 Installing